nf-core/eager/docs/README.md

-# nf-EAGER Documentation
+# nf-core/EAGER2 Documentation

-The nf-EAGER documentation is split into the following files:
+The nf-core/EAGER2 documentation is split into the following files:

 1. [Installation](installation.md)
 2. Pipeline configuration